Prickly pears in South Africa

 A photograph of prickly pears, taken in Boomplaas Cave, South Africa.

+In South Africa, many species of Opuntia are considered highly invasive including O. aurantiaca, O. elata, O. engelmannii, O. ficus-indica, O. humifusa, O. leucotricha, O. microdasys, O. monacantha, O. pubescens, O. robusta, O. salmiana, O. spinulifera, O. stricta and O. tomentosa.
+These species are classified as Category 1 invaders, and targeted for national eradication; most activities with regards to the species are prohibited (such as importing, propagating, introducing, translocating or trading).

 Opuntia ficus-indica (known as the prickly pear) is a plant that has been part of the landscape of South Africa for over 250 years.

 Arrival and spread

 The prickly pear was brought to South Africa, from the Americas, in the mid-18th century.
 It was proposed to be used as a “living fence”, to separate and protect property but, in the Western Cape, it became, in effect, more of an interesting feature in gardens.
 When it established itself in the Eastern Cape and Karoo, it took control of the environment around it because of being drought resistant, able to reproduce without seeds as well as its “extensive seed dispersal”.
 It thrived in these regions, where the original vegetation had already been disturbed by settlers.

 Uses

 Part of what facilitated the spread of the prickly pear was its utility.
 The plant was used by a variety of people: It has “been, at some time, of importance to white commercial farmers, farmworkers, African landholders and urban communities”.
 The fruit can be eaten or turned into jams, preserves, beers, wines and soaps and the leaves can be used as medication.
 In addition, prickly pear can be useful fodder, particularly during drought, when few other plants survive.
 Many of both black and white inhabitants of the areas in which the prickly pear was prominent came to rely on the plant as a useful asset to be eaten, prepared, sold or used as fodder and, consequently, there were groups of people who had a very positive attitude towards the plant, with one farmer of the time going so far as to say that “there is nothing better in this country”.